 You can develop your own character from scratch, and any paintings, drawings, or other artwork that you do will be automatically protected by copyright law (this is different for AI-generated art).

 The characters that you will see in original anime art are unique.
-Many collectors of art are drawn to these characters because of the skill portrayed in the drawings or the qualities of the character.
+Many art collectors are drawn to these characters because of the skill portrayed in the drawings or the qualities of the character.

 Copied anime art is a duplicate of the original work.
 You usually cannot tell the copied character from the original because the style is exactly the same for each drawing.

 With copied art or fan art, the artist takes the time to produce a drawing that is often indistinguishable from the original.

 With copied art, a character may be placed in a new setting, but it still looks exactly like the original.

 When it comes to fan art, no matter how closely it represents the original vision and characteristics of the original artwork, it’s still illegal to sell it as your own.

 Only if you have acquired the rights to create derivative work (fan art) can you truly sell it.

 If you want to sell anime art that is some other companies or artists’ IP (intellectual property), you need to contact them and ask for permission to use their IP for certain activities like selling it online.